Gold Beach Oregon Rockhounding Kissing Rock Oregon

 Kissing Rock

-The main beach in Gold Beach is South Beach.
-It stretches for five miles from the Rogue River South Jetty to Cape Sebastian.
-South Beach is sometimes refereed to as Hunter Creek Beach, named after the stream that empties into the Pacific Ocean near Kissing Rock.
+The main beach area in Gold Beach is South Beach.
+It stretches for about five miles from the Rogue River South Jetty to Cape Sebastian.
+South Beach is sometimes called Hunter Creek Beach, named after Hunter Creek, which flows into the Pacific Ocean near Kissing Rock.

-Kissing Rock is the most prominent landmark on South Beach.
-This impressive sea stack rises above the beach and highway, surrounded by smaller rocks.
+Kissing Rock is one of the most recognizable landmarks on South Beach.
+This large sea stack rises above the shoreline near the highway, surrounded by smaller offshore rocks.

-There are multiple stories about the origin of its name, but the most popular one suggests it was a romantic meet-up spot for couples.
+There are several stories about the origin of its name, but the most common one suggests it was once a romantic meeting spot for couples along the coast.

 Beach Access Points